 Successful Data Analysts have the necessary leadership and communication skills to make decisions, solve problems, and share insights and findings.

-In your role as a Data Analyst, have you ever recommended a switch to different processes or tools?
-What was the result of your recommendation?
+Question: As a Data Analyst, have you ever recommended a change to different tools or techniques?
+What was the outcome?